personalrobotics/pr_behavior_tree/README.md

     # Reset the tree's state before running it
     tree.reset()

-    # Run the tree to completion
+    # Run the tree to completion.
+Notice that you don't have to block here.
+    # You can break out of the loop at any time to do other things, and return
+    # to the loop later.
+If the Act needs to be suspended for a long time, and
+    # then resumed later, call "tree.suspend()" followed by "tree.resume()"
     for status in tree.iterator:
         pass
 ```